LucaVellage/Student_Course_Matching/README.md

 - O(n^2) is not the most efficient time complexity in an absoulte sense, esp. for large datatsets
 - It is relatively efficient fot SMP, esp considering the constraints of (1) stability and (2) mutual preference satisfaction
 - SMP belong to a category of problems for which it has not been proven yet if polynomial time algorithms exist for solving them, therefore GS provides a relatively efficient solution to SMP despite running in quadratic time

-**Deployment of Application**

-The application is deployed on the website: https://lfcollado.pythonanywhere.com/ as well as deployed and tested locally.